The benefits of using project management software

 Customer Ratings G2Crowd: 4.1/5 (3,200+ reviews) Capterra: 4.4/5 (1,900+ reviews)

 Founded by two Facebook alumni in 2008, Asana's success is due in part to its user-friendly interface and its broad applicability for most teams and use cases.
 Due to its ease of use, Asana is especially popular for teams looking to manage simple step-by-step processes and projects.

-So if you're looking for project management software with a gentle learning curve, Asana should definitely be on your radar.
+So if you're looking for the best project management software with a gentle learning curve, Asana should definitely be on your radar.

 One of the best things about Asana is its intuitive user interface.
-It’s simple and easy to use.
+It's simple and easy to use for project managers.
 You get tons of flexibility over how it looks and can move your task list around very easily.

 Asana's visual project timeline feature is a Gantt chart of sorts.
 It highlights your task due dates, assignees, and progress over time.
 However, if you're looking for a true Gantt chart, you'll need separate Gantt chart software.